SamCodes01/SamCodes01/README.md

 ## 🔭 Current

-I'm currently working on [Aurora Virtual](https://auroravirtual.uk) - we're a dynamic group of passionate individuals dedicated to redefining your music listening experience.
-With an unwavering commitment to innovation, our team has meticulously crafted the next best music player application. :)
+I'm currently working on [Aurora Virtual](https://auroravirtual.uk), powered by aeroBeatX (an aeroX Production), is more than just a music streaming app – it’s your gateway to an immersive sonic journey.
+Experience seamless streaming on the web, iOS, Android, Windows, and Mac platforms.
+Our user-friendly interface and cutting-edge technology redefine how you connect with music.
+Join us and explore a world where melodies thrive and community flourishes.
+Welcome to Aurora Virtual – where music meets innovation! :)

 ## ⚡️ Experience